kraken55/kraken55.github.io/_posts/2025-11-14-multiplication.markdown

 \\[11 \cdot 10 = 10 \cdot 11\\]
 \\[3459 \cdot 21356 = 21356 \cdot 3459\\]

-This property holds for addition and multiplication too.
+You see now that this property holds for addition and multiplication too.
 It's special.
 So special in fact, that it has a name. **Commutativity**.
 We say that **addition and multiplication are commutative operations**.
-You will see that there are other commutative operators in mathematics.
+You will get to know other commutative operators in mathematics.

 Writing this property down with letters is very similar to the addition case:
 \\[a \cdot b = b \cdot a\\]